MaxFrequency/MFQ/content/2024 Posts/April 2024/Civil War's Environmental Storytelling.md

 I'd say A24 succeeded, generative AI or not.
 The real story is the one we imagine ourselves, not the one the graphics cards whip up.

 [^1]: [Las Vegas](https://www.hollywoodreporter.com/wp-content/uploads/2024/04/438864751_788415253351553_3882761211184887117_n-EMBED-2024.jpg?w=1000) is the only one I could say is definitively inside the boundaries of the Loyalist States, but it is on the front lines of California aka half of the Western Forces aka Texas' ally.
-The sawn boat, I couldn't identify as any place more than "a warm spot with palm trees."
+The swan boat, I couldn't identify as any place more than "a warm spot with palm trees."